astropy/astropy/docs/io/fits/appendix/faq.rst

 What is PyFITS and how does it relate to ``astropy``?
 -----------------------------------------------------

-PyFITS_ is a library written in, and for use with the Python_ programming language for reading, writing, and manipulating FITS_ formatted files.
-It includes a high-level interface to FITS headers with the ability for high- and low-level manipulation of headers, and it supports reading image and table data as Numpy_ arrays.
+PyFITS_ is a library written in, and for use with the |Python| programming language for reading, writing, and manipulating FITS_ formatted files.
+It includes a high-level interface to FITS headers with the ability for high- and low-level manipulation of headers, and it supports reading image and table data as |NumPy| arrays.
 It also supports more obscure and nonstandard formats found in some FITS files.

 The `astropy.io.fits` module is identical to PyFITS but with the names changed.